Updated on May 23rd, 2022 by Bob Ciura

-The Quaker brand is different from PepsiCo’s other billion dollar brands.
-PepsiCo’s other billion dollar food brands are all chips.
+The Quaker brand is different from PepsiCo’s other large brands.
+PepsiCo’s other major food brands are all chips.
 Quaker, on the other hand, sells a variety of packaged food products.

 Quaker Oats is PepsiCo’s second oldest brand – only behind Pepsi cola.
 Quaker Oats was formed in 1991 from the merger of 4 oat mills.

 PepsiCo purchased Quaker Oats for $13.4 billion in 2001.
 PepsiCo’s rational for the purchase was to obtain the Gatorade brand, which Quaker Oats had acquired in 1983.
 The strategic rationale for keeping the Quaker brand is the brand’s ‘health conscious’ image which balances out the ‘not so healthy’ Frito-Lay snacks.

 Based on our expected adjusted EPS of $7.27 per share in 2023, PepsiCo’s price-to-earnings ratio is hovering around 25.